Project guide · 2026

 When You Will Need Full Planning Permission

-These are the common reasons a porch loses the permitted development route in London and needs a full householder application instead.
+These are the common reasons a porch loses the permitted development route and needs a full householder application instead.

 Conservation areas review porches for street-scene impact